mozilla/blurts-server/docs/adr/0007-unit-testing-framework.md

 - Good, Ignores `.next` from test resolving
 - Good, Loads `next.config.js ` for flags that enable experimental SWC transforms
 - Good, SWC is faster than Babel
+- Good, needs no additional configuration to be able to test UI code
 - Bad, does not fully support ES6+ modules

 ### Jest (with Babel)